inki92/rss_reader/README.md

     --verbose      Outputs verbose status messages
-    --limit LIMIT  Limit news topics if this parameter provided --date DATE    Date in YYYYMMDD format for printing news topics from the cache
+    --limit LIMIT  Limit news topics if this parameter provided --date DATE    Date in YYYYMMDD format for printing news topics from the cache --to-html      TO_HTML  Path and name of saved html file with rss feed